The 8th Wonder of the World: Stern King Kong Tutorial

 - King Kong multiball – complete the drop targets when “light kong lock” is lit to light the center ramp for locks.
 During the multiball, complete the drop targets to light jackpots at the punchback target and cliffs ramp, or hit green shots to score awards and light the center ramp for relock + 2x scoring for all jackpots for 20 seconds.

 - Spider pit multiballs – shoot the pit four times to start (+2 per multiball).
 These are best used as utilities to help with scoring during other modes but have different methods of scoring jackpots.
+There are three pit multiballs and the lit one changes every 10 seconds.
+The best one is giant spider multiball (the bottom insert of the three).

 - 2x scoring – complete orange “X” targets to start 2x scoring, hit the roving “X” target to extend the timer of the multiplied scoring.